 Third: A desire to follow your calling and a confidence that it is possible and of God

 Fourth: Making the decision to allow the Church to formally test your calling.

-Ordination Selection Criteria
+Ordination Selection Qualities

 You are the light of the world.
 A city set on a hill cannot be hidden.
 Nor do people light a lamp and put it under a basket, but on a stand, and it gives light to all in the house.